strongbox/strongbox-docs/How-To-Implement-Your-Own-Repository-Format.md

 - There should be a transitive function to get `ArtifactCoordinates` from `Path` and vice-versa

 ### Notes
-* every Layout implementation should be placed in separate module
+* Every layout implementation should be placed in separate module under the `strongbox-storage/strongbox-storage-layout-providers` module.
-* there should be Unit Test for `ArtifactCoordinates` implementation
+* There should be thorough unit tests that check the implementation
-* there should be Layout specific **Artifact Generator** implemented which will be used for test purpose
+* There should be a layout-specific **Artifact Generator** implemented which will be used for test purpose

 ## Artifact Controller

-Once there is Strongbox module with `ArtifactCoorsinates` we can start implementing protocol specific API.
+Once you have created your module and created an implementation of the `ArtifactCoorsinates`, you can start implementing the protocol specific API.
-Most of the build and artifact management tools using HTTP to interact with their endpoints and in Strongbox we have [Spring MVC](https://docs.spring.io/spring/docs/current/spring-framework-reference/web.html) responsible for this.
-There is [BaseArtifactController](https://github.com/strongbox/strongbox/blob/master/strongbox-web-core/src/main/java/org/carlspring/strongbox/controllers/BaseArtifactController.java) which should be extended with protocol specific API methods (download, upload etc.).
+Most of the build and artifact management tools are using HTTP to interact with their endpoints and in Strongbox we have [Spring MVC](https://docs.spring.io/spring/docs/current/spring-framework-reference/web.html) responsible for this.
+The [BaseArtifactController](https://github.com/strongbox/strongbox/blob/master/strongbox-web-core/src/main/java/org/carlspring/strongbox/controllers/BaseArtifactController.java) should be extended with protocol-specific API methods (download, upload etc.).

 ### Notes
-* there should be REST Assured based Unit Test to check that artifact download/upload handled with `HTTP 200` response code
+* There should be REST Assured based unit tests to check that artifact download/upload handled with `HTTP 200` response code

 ## Layout specific I/O extension